How to Remove Barriers to Organizational Change and Accelerate Change Adoption

 Facebook Twitter Email LinkedIn

-• Four times more likely to be loyal to their company
+• Four times more likely to be loyal to their organization

 • Half as likely to leave